rtrwalker/geotecha/README.rst

 The '-w' working directory tag is so that nose runs tests on the installed version of *geotecha* rather than the source code version (the source version will not have the external extensions).
+Change the working directory to match your python location.

 Removing geotecha
 +++++++++++++++++